Shushsa/docs/docs/ecosystem.md

 title: Kira's Ecosystem
 sidebar_label: Kira's Ecosystem
 ---
-## Q1: "What are the possible roles in Kira Network ecosystem?"
+## Q1: What are the possible roles in Kira Network ecosystem?
 1. User - is a person who owns any whitelisted fee tokens, such as BTC, ETH, KEX etc, and can interact with the exchange.
 2. Delegator - is a user who owns stake-able assets and bonds them to the validator of